Bishop (chess): Versus knight

+Dimensions & Design

+The Bishop is the 3rd tallest piece in chess, often potrayed as the advisor in chess as indicated by its placement next to the King and Queen.
+The design is characterized by a slanted top with a distinctive slit, or "mitre," which represents a stylized version of a mitre hat worn by a bishop.
+This slit is a key feature for distinguishing it from a pawn.

 Game use

 Good bishop and bad bishop

 In the middlegame, a player with only one bishop should generally place friendly pawns on squares of the color that the bishop cannot move to.
 This allows the player to control squares of both colors, allows the bishop to move freely among the pawns, and helps fix enemy pawns on squares on which they can be attacked by the bishop.
 Such a bishop is often referred to as a "good" bishop.